BostonBSD/financials/README.md

 make

-The resulting binary should be in the build directory, which you can copy to wherever your user binaries are installed.
+The resulting binary should be in the build directory, which can be copied to wherever the user binaries are installed.

-You need an account at finnhub.io, which will give you an access key.
+The user needs an account at finnhub.io, which will give them an access key.

 I've tested builds on FreeBSD 13.1 and Fedora 36.